 Hilma worked in this studio before 1908, when she had to move to be able to look after her blind mother.
-She would dutifully control her freedom and liberty through several years so as to aid her sick mother.
+She would dutifully control her freedom and liberty through several years to aid her sick mother.
 In her childhood, Klint is thought to have had a romantic affair with a certain Dr Helleday, but as this did not lead to anything, she chose to remain unmarried all her life.
 In 1917 Klint inaugurated her new studio in Munsö, near Adelsö, an island in the lake Mälaren not far from Stockholm, where the family had a mansion.
 Following her mother had passed away in 1920, she transferred to Helsingborg in the South of Sweden.
-Nine decades later, when she had been more than 80 years old, Klint moved back up to Stockholm, where she remained at the home of her cousin, Hedvig af Klint at Ösby, Djursholm.
+Nine decades later, when she had been more than 80 years old, Klint moved back up to Stockholm, where she remained at the home of her cousin, Hedvig Af Klint at Ösby, Djursholm.

-Hilma af Klint died in the fall of 1944, at almost 82 years old, after a traffic accident.
+Hilma Af Klint died in the fall of 1944, at almost 82 years old, after a traffic accident.

 In 1896 Klint and four other like-minded female artists left the Edelweiss Society and founded the"Friday Group", also known as"The Five".
 They met every Friday for religious meetings, which began with prayers, studies of the New Testament and meditation, followed by religious séances.
 The moderate exercised automatic writings and mediumistic drawings.
 In 1896, the five girls began taking meticulous notes of the mediumistic messages which the spirits conveyed to them.
-With time, Klint felt himself chosen for the more important messages.
-Following ten years of esoteric training within the framework of"The Five", and at age 43, Hilma af Klint accepted to conduct a significant mission, the"Paintings for the Temple".
+With time, Klint felt chosen for the more important messages.
+Following ten years of esoteric training within the framework of"The Five", and at age 43, Hilma Af Klint accepted to conduct an important mission, the"Paintings for the Temple".
 This commission, where she would be engaged between 1906 and 1915, would alter the course of her life.

 Klint shared a fascination with the spiritual with another modern pioneers in abstract art: Wassily Kandinsky, Kazimir Malevich, Piet Mondrian, and František Kupka among others.
 All of them wanted to surpass the constraints of the physical world.
-Unsurprisingly, many were attracted to Theosophy, as its ideas suggested an attractive alternative to the exact static principles of the academic art.
+Unsurprisingly, many were attracted to Theosophy, as its ideas suggested an attractive alternative to the exact static principles of academic art.
 The abstract, non-figurative artwork opened up a radically new way of expression.
-As opposed to depicting a mere visual impression, they aimed at finding a new route, reaching for a religious reality.
-Every of them found his, or her, own private way into abstract painting.
+As opposed to depicting a mere visual impression, they aimed at finding a new route, reaching for a spiritual reality.
+Every one of them found his, or her, own private way into abstract painting.